 7 Tips for Acing a Video Interview

-Whether you just graduated school or are just seeking a new job, work interviews have modernized.
-Video interviews —conducted online— are increasingly common.
-In some industries, IRL interviews are (for now) a thing of the past—as more companies take on remote hires and millions are working from home.
+Whether you recently graduated school or are just seeking a new job, work interviews are increasingly conducted online, via video.
+This can be especially true as more companies take on remote hires and millions are working from home.

-And, with the rapid rise in digital job interviews, what are some ways to ace the video interview?
+With this rapid rise in digital job interviews, you may wonder, What are some ways to ace a video interview?
+Do I need a fancy lighting set-up?
+What should I wear?

 • Will you get a calendar invite or event link for the interview?